 - Simultaneously Mathematics Centre released eTasks.
 This package delivers by email and download all the task cards, playing boards, ancillary print materials, recording sheets, manuals, professional development notes, slides and more to support teachers to create a task library using their own equipment.

 - On July 2nd 2017, 25 years and one day since the first Task Centre Project workshop, the first eTask Package was ordered by, and delivered to, Deloraine High School, Tasmania.

 - Explore more background in our history link.

 - Tasks are available in all strands of the curriculum - number, space, chance & data, pattern & algebra, measurement, language & logic.

 - We have prepared the tasks with all levels from Year 2 through Year 10 in mind, but many teachers have adapted the tasks to suit K - 2 and 11 - 12.

-- Over many years teachers have constructed and trialed the use of tasks packaged in a variety of kits.
-These options are also detailed in the Resources &Ordering link.
+- Over many years teachers have constructed and trialed the use of tasks in a variety of unit plans.
+These options are detailed in the Integrating Tasks link.

 At a professional development workshop in Cairns in February 2004, Ray Elias from the Cairns School of Distance Education displayed some of the tasks made for him by the local Technical College students in the 1980s.
 These examples show the quality work that went into the creation of all the tasks used in the first task centre schools.
-Our work can't match the 'coffee table' quality of these pieces and still mass produce tasks at a reasonable price.
-However we have learned from these pioneers to apply their 'look good, feel good, learn more' principles to the choice of colour, range and type of materials used across the collection of tasks.
+We have learned from these pioneers to apply their 'look good, feel good, learn more' principles to the choice of colour, range and type of materials used across a collection of tasks.